 ECM Condenser Fan Motors - From reading the specification sheets from both manufacturers I am not sure they have ECM condenser fan motors in their air conditioners as they are both vague on that feature.
-I can only imagine that Carrier has an ECM variable speed condenser fan motor with their variable capacity refrigeration system but can’t be 100% certain.
+I can only imagine that Carrier has an ECM variable-speed condenser fan motor with their variable capacity refrigeration system but can’t be 100% certain.

-Low and High Pressure Refrigeration Switches – Goodman Versus Carrier Air Conditioners
+Low and High-Pressure Refrigeration Switches – Goodman Versus Carrier Air Conditioners

 Warranties - I am a firm believer in extended warranties especially on high price items and especially on air conditioning and heating systems.
 A good warranty will protect you.
-Additionally, with the extended warranty, some manufacturers offer a parts and labor warranty.
-You will never get this as the stand alone warranty that comes the unit so expect to pay extra for it but from my experience with any manufacturer, it is well worth as labor rates are pretty high and this will protect you in the future.
+Additionally, with the extended warranty, some manufacturers offer parts and labor warranty.
+You will never get this as the stand-alone warranty that comes the unit so expect to pay extra for it but from my experience with any manufacturer, it is well worth it as labor rates are pretty high and this will protect you in the future.

-The most expensive component in your air conditioner is the compressor so it is important you get a great warranty for the compressor.
+The most expensive component in your air conditioner is the compressor so it is important you get a great warranty on the compressor.
 Many manufacturers will include more time on the compressor in the warranty than for other components.
 Here is an overview of the various models and the warranties for those systems:

 Goodman Air Conditioner Warranty

-- All other models match or vary slightly on all other Goodman Air Conditioner Warranties.
+- All other models match or very slightly on all other Goodman Air Conditioner Warranties.
 Always read the warranty details and never forget to register the Goodman air conditioner warranty within 60 days of installation.

 Carrier Air Conditioner Warranty

 - Carrier seems to have a one size fits all warranty for the Carrier air conditioner warranty.
-Again as noted above, make sure you register on time from the installation date, read the entire warranty so you understand it and comply with basic requirements for maintenance and care.
+Again as noted above, make sure you register on time from the installation date, read the entire warranty so you understand it, and comply with basic requirements for maintenance and care.
 Again, we always recommend any extended parts AND LABOR warranty if it is offered by the manufacturer or the dealer.